-In the wild, coral reefs are in a constant slow motion turf war.
+In the wild, coral reefs are in a constant slow-motion turf war.
 Both hard corals and soft corals have the ability (barring outside influences) to cover up to 85% of the substrate on a reef, being quite successful at defeating invading organisms, such as algae.
-This leaves the battle for a majority of the reef real estate to the corals, which deploy both offensive and defensive weapons in order to survive and propagate.
+This leaves the battle for a majority of the reef real estate to the corals, which deploys both offensive and defensive weapons in order to survive and propagate.

 The same battle for turf can be going on in your reef tank, too.
 A majority of the elements involved in reef survival are concentrated in a reef aquarium.
 By planning coral placements in your tank and being aware of developing turf conflicts, a majority of problems can be avoided or controlled.

 Coral toxicity to fish shows the potential effects of coral toxins on fish while signs of coral competition show what the indications are that your corals may be competing for turf in your tank.

 Corals acquire and maintain space on a reef by: